Think

 If your hair strands are thick and course, you can wear it longer.
 It needs to be longer and heavier to have weight in it so it doesn’t sit out, like a bush.
 So you are working with gravity and weight.

 Also key is weight distribution.
-If some areas of the hair are really thick and you can remove some of the weight in order for it to sit well - we try to work in rectangular shapes.
-At the same time, I always work to accentuate my guest’s favourite facial features through the shape.
+If some areas of the hair are really thick and you can remove some of the weight in order for it to sit well - we try to work in rectangular shapes. says Paloma

 Otherwise, brush through your conditioner when you’re in the shower.
 Once the water stops running, you never brush or put your fingers through it again.
 That’s a game changer.

 For cleansing, you need to determine whether your hair requires protein or moisture, and your shampoos and conditioners you use should be based on that.
+Ask your hairdresser for the best advice.

 When you get out of the shower with freshly washed hair, you can add in extra hydration with leave-in conditioners, porosity equalisers, or curl enhancing products - your wet products.

-Once you’re out of the shower and put through your conditioning or styling products, wrap it up in a towel for 10 minutes.
+So, once you’re out of the shower and put through your conditioning or styling products, wrap it up in a towel for 10 minutes.

 Then let it out and blow dry the front pieces, to get those smooth around your face so you feel polished.
 You leave the rest to completely dry on its own until it’s bone dry.